-Rawai, which covers the entire southern part of the island, is undoubtedly one of the most pleasant and varied places in Phuket in terms of entertainment and activities.
+Rawai, which covers the entire southern part of the island, is undoubtedly one of the most pleasant and varied places in Phuket for entertainment and sports activities.

-There are so many possibilities in Rawai, you might as well say that this article dedicated to this corner of paradise is going to be important and long... but there's so much to show here that in the end, it's difficult to keep it short!
+There are so many possibilities in Rawai, so much so that this article devoted to this place of paradise will be important and long... there is so much to show that in the end, it's hard to make it shorter !

 Staying in Rawai is really not a problem.
 Everyone can find a place of interest and finally, have a good time.

 Easy to find, the various possible activities in the region are very affordable.